SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TypesAndOperators.rst

 Values of type ``Char`` are used to store single Unicode characters.
 They are marked up using single quote marks (``'``) rather than double quote marks (``"``), to distingush them from strings. ``Char`` values are described in more detail in :doc:`Strings`.

-Integer raw values will auto-increment if no value is specified for some of the enumeration members.
+When integers are used for raw values, they auto-increment if no value is specified for some of the enumeration members.
 The enumeration below defines the first seven chemical elements, and uses raw integer values to represent their atomic numbers:

 .. testcode:: optionals